 Assist with general food service operations including taking food orders, cashier operations, serving and clean-up.
 Operate specialty coffee machine.
 Multiple positions are available.
-(8-10 hrs./week with a meal per shift included)
+(8-10 hrs./week)

 Check out library materials to patrons, re-shelve returned materials, process new items and interlibrary loan requests, help maintain the library collection and assist with various duties as assigned.
 (8-10 hrs./week)

 Maintenance and cleaning, which may include mowing, snow removal, painting, cleaning and other tasks.
 (4-6 hrs./week)

 Maintain music files; pulling and filing music for choirs and bands; copy music and assignments for music classes; other duties as assigned.
 (4-6 hrs./week)

 Perform administrative duties and/or special projects for the Solution Center. staff.
 This includes greeting current, prospective, and alumni students; answering the telephone, scheduling appointments, copying, stocking supplies, and filing.
 Also acts as campus ambassador to give tours of campus for prospective students.
 Fluency in the Spanish language a plus.
 (10 hrs./week)

 Contact: Gabe Riviere

 Theatre Department Assistant

 Perform theatre duties given by Director.
 (2-4 hrs./week)